 HONOLULU (HawaiiNewsNow) - Oahu residents: Your power bill is about to go up.

-The state's Public Utilities Commission on Friday issued an order that approves the revised tariffs for a 2.3-percent rate increase by the Hawaiian Electric Company.
+The Public Utilities Commission has issued an interim decision approving a 2.5 percent rate increase for Hawaiian Electric Company.

-The rate increase, which is expected to generate around $36 million in annual revenue, is aimed at helping to pay for key initiatives that will increase the reliability and resilience of the island's power grid.
+The rate increase is aimed at helping to pay for key initiatives that will increase the reliability and resilience of the power grid.

 The PUC has not yet determined the effective date of the rate increase.

 Alan Oshima, president and CEO of Hawaiian Electric, said he's "extremely disappointed" with the lower increase.

 "It's especially disappointing because we worked for months to achieve what we believed was a fair negotiated settlement with the Consumer Advocate that was in the best interest of customers," he said, in a news release.